matthew-bull/matthew-bull.github.io/about.md

 I am able to understand design with a developer's brain, while viewing development with a designer's eye.

 More recently I have become interested in implementing **Lean UX processes**.
-These follow the ideas of rapid prototyping, fail-fast development, with very clear focus on outcomes rather than features.
-I hope to be able to bring some of these ideas to the UX virtual team, as well as to other development teams.
+These follow the ideas of rapid prototyping, fail-fast development, gaining frequent feedback from users, with a very clear focus on outcomes rather than features.
+I hope to be able to bring some of these ideas to the UX virtual team, as well as to other development teams in Information Services.
 I feel my background in development will help in conveying and moulding UX best practice to the needs of developers.

 I hope to be able to **learn from others** in the UX team.
 For example pooling resources for user-testing and need-finding across the team would be a good idea, and I know I would have plenty to learn from others in this regard.